psalm/psalm.dev/assets/pages/contribute.md

 ## “Why can’t I pay you?”

 Money’s great, but that's not what I'm after.
-There are a bunch of other PHP developers whose work I rely on, though – if you don't have time to support Psalm with code, you support Psalm indirectly by sponsoring these developers.
+There are a bunch of other PHP developers whose work I rely on, though – if you don't have time to support Psalm with code, you support Psalm indirectly by sponsoring these developers:

-Also if you work at a company that uses Psalm regularly, consider encouraging your developers to contribute to its development.

 - [Sara Golemon](https://github.com/sponsors/sgolemon) - core PHP contributor & v8 release manager
 - [Sebastian Bergmann](https://github.com/sponsors/sebastianbergmann) - creator of PHPUnit
 - [Marco Pivetta](https://github.com/sponsors/Ocramius) - prolific userland developer who helps push Psalm forward

+Lastly, if you work at a large company that uses Psalm regularly, consider encouraging your colleagues to contribute to its development!